Don't shop before you read this! The best and worst anniversary gifts to bestow on your beloved.

-The Best Anniversary Gifts
+The BEST Anniversary Gifts

 Most of us meet our special someone on an ordinary day.
-It's everything that happens afterwards that gives it special meaning.
+It's everything that happens afterward that gives it special meaning.
 Walk down memory lane by recreating one of your special first days — your first date, the date you met, or the day you said "I do."
 Have drinks at the bar where you met and toast to the years ahead and behind (bonus points if you drink wine from the same year).
 Eat the same main course served at your wedding.

 3. Something to carry

 Money can't buy love, but it does buy awesome anniversary gifts.
 If you opt to get your sweetheart something tangible, buy something valuable just for him or her.
 Even better, make it something that travels with them.
 Yep, I'm talking about jewelry, a nice watch, a bag or a wallet.
 This item should be nice enough that your partner probably wouldn't buy it or for him or herself, but not so fancy or fussy that it can't be worn or used regularly.